Ozael/codelabs-homes-app/README.md

 # Angular Homes App
-- Install Angular if you don't have it installed
+- Install Angular and json-server if you don't have it installed

   `npm install -g @angular/cli`
+  `npm i -g json-server`

-- Clone this branch to your local machine
+- Clone this repository to your local machine

-  `git clone -b homes-app-start git@github.com:angular/codelabs.git homes-app`
+  `git clone git@github.com:Ozael/codelabs-homes-app.git homes-app`

 - Once the code has been downloaded